maphew/zadam-trilium-wiki/Troubleshooting.md

 UPDATE options SET value = 'QpC8XoiYYeqHPtHKRtbNxfTHsk+pEBqVBODYp0FkPBa22tlBBKBMigdLu5GNX8Uu' WHERE name = 'encryptedDataKey';
 ```

+After executing the changes, don't forget to commit/write the changes!

 This will set the password to "password".
 You can use that to login to the application again.

 If you already had protected notes (which are not unrecoverable), I recommend deleting them or alternatively export the unprotected notes, delete the document.db and start anew.